nyorain/vil/docs/done.md

 For v0.1

+- [x] implement overview as in node 1652
+      {didn't implement all of it, multiple swapchains is a feature for later}
+	- [x] associate CommandGroup with swapchain (and the other way around?)
+	- [x] allow something like "update from swapchain" in command buffer viewer?
+	      It seems to me we want a more general "command source" concept for the command buffer viewer.
+Could be queue/command buffer/command group/ swapchain/identified per-frame submission/fence-association or
+		  something like that.
+- [x] add explicit "updateFromGroup" checkbox to command viewer
+	- [x] we definitely need a "freeze" button.
+Would be same as unchecking checkbox, so go with checkbox i guess
+	- [x] do we also need an updateFromCb button?
+		  {nvm, reworked cb update settings ui}
+- [x] find a way to limit number of command groups.
+Erase them again if not used for a while. don't create group for single non-group cb submission?
+	  Or somehow quickly remove again
+- [x] barrier command inspectors: show information about all barriers, stage masks etc
+	- [x] CmdPipelineBarrier
+	- [x] CmdSetEvent
+	- [x] CmdWaitEvents
+- [x] destroying a sampler should also invalidate all records that use a descriptor set allocated from a layout with that sampler bound as immutable sampler.
+No idea how to properly do that, we need a link sampler -> descriptorSetLayout and additionally descriptorSetLayout -> descriptorSet.
+Or maybe implicitly link the sampler as soon as the descriptor set is created (from the layout, in which it is linked) and then treat it as normal binding (that is never invalidated, treat as special case)
+	- [x] make sure to never read layout.pImmutableSamplers of an invalidated record then.
+Destroying the immutable sampler would invalidate the ds, causing the ds to be removed from the record.
+- [x] fix command hook synchronization issue where we use a CommandHookState that is currently written to by a new application submission.
+I guess we simply have to add something like "PendingSubmission* writerSubmission {}" to CommandHookState that is set every time the state is used in a hooked submission and unset when the submission is finished.
+	  When we then display (reading a buffer is fine, we copied them to separate memory and are not using the mapped memory directly anyways) from a CommandHookState and `writeSubmission` is set, we chain our gui draw behind it.
+- [x] IMPORTANT! keep command group (or at least the hook?) alive while it is viewed in cb viewer?
+Can lead to problems currently.
+	  Unset group in kept-alive records?
+We should probably keep the group alive while a record of it is alive (but adding intrusive pointer from record to group would create cycle).
+	  Are currently getting crashed from this.
+	- [x] re-enable discarding old command groups when this is figured out.
 - [x] cleanup comments in rp.hpp.
 Currently a mess for splitting
 - [x] debug gui.cpp:1316,1317 asserts sometimes failing (on window resize) {we forget to check draw.inUse again before calling it in Gui::finishDraws)